-Our Clinical and Health Sciences programme gives you the flexibility to choose what you want to study from a library of over 30 short modules.
+Our Clinical and Health Sciences programme gives you the flexibility to choose what you want to study from a library of over 30 online modules.

 - lasts 10 – 15 weeks

 - has a semester start date of January, April or September

 - has a credit value of 10 or 20 (requiring 10/20 hours of study per week)